-If you're looking to start the New Year with a new you, why not start a healthy exercise activity like yoga?
-While yoga is an ancient art of breathing and stretching, that doesn't mean that its adherents haven't embraced the wonders of modern technology.
+If you're looking for ways to improve both your health and your mindset, why not give yoga a try?
+And it's easier than ever these days — yoga may be an ancient art of breathing and stretching, but its adherents have embraced the wonders of modern technology.
 A number of yoga apps available for Android and iOS devices provide visual and audio guides to a variety of poses useful for everything from everyday stretching, exercise, to just stretching in a cramped desk chair or business trip.
 If you're looking to start some healthy habits, check out our favorite yoga apps for smartphones and tablets.
 (Image Credit: MartyWeil/Shutterstock)

-Yoga Studio provides users with 65 ready-made yoga and meditation classes ranging from 10 to 60 minutes, with a variety of difficulties and exercises all presented with HD video.
+Yoga Studio (Android, iOS) provides users with 65 ready-made yoga and meditation classes ranging from 10 to 60 minutes, with a variety of difficulties and exercises all presented with HD video.
 What's more, Yoga Studio also allows users to create their own video classes from the app's library of yoga poses and "pose blocks" (poses commonly grouped together).
-Users can further customize music and ambient sounds, as well as schedule classes, which will automatically sync with your calendar.
+Users can further customize music and ambient sounds, as well as schedule classes, which will automatically sync with their calendar.
+Previously a premium, single purchase app, Yoga Studio has since moved to a subscription model.

 Asana Rebel (Android, iOS: $9.99)